-The harmony that bound men and their gods is still apparent in Delphi.
+The harmony that bound men and their gods is still apparent in Ancient Delphi.
 Photographs cannot do justice to the grandeur and serenity of the setting.
 Nor can words express the emotions that this holy place provoke.
 The eagles, dispatched by Zeus to find the centre of the earth, met here.
 And it is where the god Apollo founded his sanctuary when he killed the dragon Python.

-What to do in Delphi
+What to do in Delphi, Greece

 The Delphic oracle was an important spiritual and religious centre from the 6th century BC to the 4th century AD and rewarded the god-fearing with credible, if ambiguous, prophecies.
 Ancient pilgrims expressed their gratitude in the form of dozens of magnificent offerings that came to light during excavations.

-The Delphic landscape, a trip fit for the gods
+Explore a landscape fit for the gods

 You can still feel the divine presence in every atom of this spell-binding location.
 Two giant cliffs at the foot of Mt Parnassos – the Phaidriades (Shining Rocks) – overlook the oracle and the sanctuary.
 The surrounding area from Arahova to Kirra is a vast silver-green olive grove.
 Together, they form the famous Delphic landscape.
 Soothing yet wild, dramatic yet welcoming, it seems to sway to an inaudible score that floods the soul with the music of the gods.